s10mcow/powdertothepeople.tv/_posts/2014-10-04-Angular-Form-Validation-The-ngModel-Controller.md

 That's right.
 That's all there is to the ng-model directive, it's easy to forget that every piece of code you use in the DOM from Angular is, yes, a directive.

-However we aren't interested in the ng-model directive we wanna get down and dirty with the ngModel controller which provides the API for the ngModel directive.
+However we aren't interested in the ng-model directive we wanna get down and dirty with the NgModelController which provides the API for the ngModel directive.

 Again, from the documentation.